-The annual Pumpkin Smash has successfully diverted over 93 tons of pumpkins from landfills – saving landfill space, hundreds of gallons of water, reducing greenhouse gas emissions and sending tons of nutrients back to the soil.
+The annual Pumpkin Smash has successfully diverted over 254 tons of pumpkins from landfills – saving landfill space, hundreds of gallons of water, reducing greenhouse gas emissions and sending tons of nutrients back to the soil.
 If you haven’t already gotten started, it may be a bit late to host a collection site but your students can still be involved in this awesome community sustainability initiative!

 - Volunteer Smashers Needed: It’s a great volunteer opportunity for upper middle school and high school students.
 Many sites want to work with local students to help staff the event.
 Find a location nearest your school and reach out.
 Not sure who to contact?
 Email email@example.com and we’ll point you in the right direction.

 - Be a Pumpkin Smash Advocate – Help spread the word: Students of any age can print a fill-the-blank flier or poster, write in the local Pumpkin Smash info and share it – include it in your school’s virtual backpack.
 You can also send home Trick-or-Treat cards to share when handing out candy or out trick-or-treating.